 The citizenship renunciation process is sure to be a bittersweet and emotional endeavor.
 However, it is also a sure-fire way to avoid unnecessary taxation by the US if one plans on living abroad for the long-term.

 But a word of caution: I hear from people all the time about how they wish to dump their US passport and get the IRS out of their pockets.
 The first question I always ask is, “what passport will you be going too?”
 I often get a blank stare.

 Before you can give up your US citizenship, you must have another in-hand.
 If you do not have a second passport, it’s impossible to give up your first passport.
 Doing so would leave you stateless, which is impossible for many reasons.

 So, if you’re thinking about giving up your US citizenship, or you are ready to pull the trigger today, step one is to gain citizenship and a passport from another country.

 In my opinion, the best deal going is Panama.
-If you’re a US citizen, you can get residency in Panama with an investment of only $20,000.
+If you’re a US citizen, or 1 of 50 countries you can get residency in Panama with the Friendly Nations Visa or an investment of only $20,000.
 After 5 years of residency, you can apply for citizenship and a passport.

 Note that Panama will tax your local income but not your foreign source income.
 If you are operating a bar or selling to Panamanians, you will pay income tax.
 If you are running an Internet business with no customers in Panama or trading your own stock account, you will pay no tax in Panama.